Fine-Tuning T5 for Custom Text Summarization

 samsum_pt = samsum.map(tokenize, batched=True, batch_size=None)

-The tokenized dataset now carries input_ids, attention_mask, and labels for the train, test, and validation splits.
+Here, we can see the tokenized dataset now carries input_ids, attention_mask, and labels for the train, test, and validation splits.

 Diagram of seq2seq tokenization: dialogue tokenized as input_ids and summary tokenized as labels